Hawza: Advanced subjects

 Once the basic studies have been completed, students may begin preparation to become a mujtahid by studying advanced ancient textbooks known as sat'h, and research courses known as kharij.

-To be a mujtahid one has to excel in the advanced levels of the Hawza including Muqad'dim'maat, Sotooh, Sotooh 'Ulya, 'Uloom ukhra and Bahath Kharij.
+To be a mujtahid one has to excel in the advanced levels of the Hawza including Muqad'dim'maat, Sotooh, Sotooh 'Ulya, 'Uloom Ukhra and Bahath Kharij.

-Bahath e Kharij is the last level of hawzah and this level leads to Marja'iya, to become a marja' one has to teach dars e khaarij for considerable amount of time, publish collection of juridical edicts (risala ‘amaliyya) and become recognised as one (by established Maraji).
+Bahath-e Kharij is the last level of hawzah and this level leads to Marja'iya, to become a marja' one has to teach dars-e khaarij for considerable amount of time, publish collection of juridical edicts (risala 'amaliyya) and become recognised as one (by established Maraji).

+Titles in the Hawza

+These titles, used in seminaries affiliated with the Shia school of thought, indicate specific scholarly ranks.
+They are granted by religious authorities or recognized scholars.